nunofonseca/msi/README.md

 # Installation

+There are two main options to install MSI:
+1) installating to a folder in your file system (only Linux OS is supported).
+This involves downloading MSI from GitHub, unpacking, compiling and running the install script to install MSI and 3rd party software
-There are two options to install MSI.
-One options involves downloading the latest version of MSI, compiling and installing MSI and 3rd party software to your operating system (only Linux is supported).
-An alternative option involves creating/downloading a docker image with MSI (a docker file for MSI is available at https://github.com/nunofonseca/msi/blob/master/msi.dockerfile).
+2) docker: An alternative option involves creating/downloading a docker image with MSI (a docker file for MSI is available at https://github.com/nunofonseca/msi/blob/master/msi.dockerfile).

 ## Download